Call Center In India - Call Center Industry in India

 In a major relief to the country's Call Center Industry, Government today exempted it from tax by withdrawing the controversial CBDT circular issued in January.

-Call Center Industry would strangulate the largest and most promising Call Center Industry that earns over 10 billion dollar of foreign exchange annually.
+The withdrawal of the circular follows representations from NASSCOM and industry that the controversial January 2nd circular imposing taxes on Call Center Industry would strangulate the largest and most promising Call Center Industry that earns over 10 billion dollar of foreign exchange annually.

 This circular earlier sent out by the Central Board of Direct Taxes (CBDT) on the taxation of Call Centers in the country had been a cause for concern in certain sections of the Call Center industry.
 Company officials have been holding teleconferences with tax experts throughout the day after reading about the challenging circular.
 The circular does remove some of the old problems; but introduced several more complications, including the concept of independent and dependent agent for the first time.